 Treasurer: Allan Tye

-Membership Coordinator: Shirley Hutton
+Membership Coordinator: Mary Walton

 Secretary: Pat Bolton